ansible/ansible/docs/docsite/rst/plugins/inventory.rst

       |--@ungrouped:

 If you are using an inventory plugin in a playbook-adjacent collection and want to test your setup with ``ansible-inventory``, you will need to use the ``--playbook-dir`` flag.

-You can set the default inventory path (via ``inventory`` in the `ansible.cfg` [defaults] section or the :envvar:`ANSIBLE_INVENTORY` environment variable) to your inventory source(s).
-Now running ``ansible-inventory --graph`` should yield the same output as when you passed your YAML configuration source(s) directly.
-You can add custom inventory plugins to your plugin path to use in the same way.

 Your inventory source might be a directory of inventory configuration files.
 The constructed inventory plugin only operates on those hosts already in inventory, so you may want the constructed inventory configuration parsed at a particular point (such as last).
 Ansible parses the directory recursively, alphabetically.
 You cannot configure the parsing approach, so name your files to make it work predictably.
 Inventory plugins that extend constructed features directly can work around that restriction by adding constructed options in addition to the inventory plugin options.
 Otherwise, you can use ``-i`` with multiple sources to impose a specific order, e.g. ``-i demo.aws_ec2.yml -i clouds.yml -i constructed.yml``.